DrMicrobit/lllm_suit/tests/02_Galaga_yolo/README.md

   <img src="local/qwen3-coder-30B-ollama/4bit_t1/thumb.png" style="vertical-align: middle;">
 </a>

-I lost my notes for this experiment, it was the very first I made.
+I lost my notes for this experiment, it was the very first I performed locally.

 I remember getting a pretty good Space Invaders clone without  obvious errors.
 I then decided to write something like this to the model "This is not Galaga, this is Space Invaders."
 I did tghis in several iterations, in each the model added progressively complex alien movement patterns, but no attack patterns.